wavefrontHQ/docs/pages/doc/application_monitoring_overview.md

 {% include important.html content="This feature is enabled only for selected customers.
 To participate, contact your account representative or [technical support](wavefront_support_feedback.html#support)."%}

-We can help you auto-discover and monitor your applications that run on a Kubernetes cluster or monitor your applications and services through the traces and spans sent to our service.
+You can auto-discover and monitor your applications that run on a Kubernetes cluster or monitor your applications and services through the traces and spans sent to our service.

-You need to select how you want to send data to our service based on where the application runs or how you have configured your application.
+You must first select how you want to send data to our service based on where the application runs or how you have configured your application.

 ## Monitor Applications Running on Kubernetes